 Marketing, however, is not only a matter of promotion or advertising.
 It is a strategy aimed at improving the customer’s perception starting from the very bottom.
 At this point, I would advise the reader to take a close look at yourself and your approach to running a restaurant to compare how you have equipped yourself with the qualities and skills that are crucial to the success of any restaurant operation.

-The top must-have 10 traits to be a good restaurant manager
+The 10 qualities a good restaurant general manager must have

 The essential duty of a manager is staying aside